ait-testbed/attackmate/development/_sources/playbook/commands/debug.rst.txt

 .. confval:: cmd

-   A message to print on the screen.
+   A message to print to the console.
+Supports variable substitution.

    :type: str
    :default: ``empty_string``
+   :required: False

 .. confval:: varstore

-   Print out all variables that are stored in the VariableStore.
+   Print out all variables currently stored in the VariableStore.

    :type: bool
    :default: ``False``
+   :required: False

 .. confval:: exit

    This setting causes the programm to exit when the command was executed.
-It will exit with an error in order to indicate that this is an exceptional break.
+It will exit with an error in order to indicate that this is an intentional early termination.

    :type: bool
    :default: ``False``
+   :required: False

 .. confval:: wait_for_key

-   This setting causes the programm to pause until the user hits the enter key.
+   Pause execution until the user presses Enter.
+Useful for stepping through a playbook manually.

    :type: bool
    :default: ``False``
+   :required: False